 The Center for Spiritual Inquiry & Integral Education (CSIIE) is a gathering of imaginations, critical minds, and missions in process and growth-oriented discourse.
 Our aim is to provide a creative and nurturing space to generate leading-edge theory and practices of healing, pedagogy, and curriculum for personal and cultural transformation.
 Our educational policy is Open Access.
 Offering a cooperative framework in which scholars and practitioners can develop an integral vision and approach (integral attitude) to their respective work, CSIIE is a platform for constructive change within the convivial context of a learning community.

 CSIIE offers a wide variety of fee-for-service Consulting and trainings (see link on right hand side of this page), and aims to provide a complementary and critical approach to current dominating higher education systems.
 Typically, these systems are embedded in and promote "education" as commodity within an economic marketplace of predatory capitalism, thus, dividing faculty and learners into fear-based and competitive ways of learning, skill-building, and knowledge protectionism.
-In contrast, CSIIE offers a community of inquiry where faculty and learners co-create educational experiences for their own joy and ethical interests.
+In contrast, CSIIE offers a community of inquiry where faculty and learners co-create educational and therapeutic experiences for their own recovery, joy and ethical interests.
 Rather than forcing such experiences into a narrow economic model, we sustain our educational process through social entrepreneurship and innovative approaches to scholarship and community practices.

 CSIIE Position OPPORTUNITY.
 We currently have the Director position open for inquiries.
 For details of this currently unpaid but exciting position click here Duties of Director and contact Michael or the other Associaties (click on Instructors).